Is your ebook lost in the crowd?

-To give some perspective here, a little over a year ago, I looked at the total number of ebooks that were available on Amazon Kindle at that time.
+To give some perspective here, a couple of years ago, I looked at the total number of ebooks that were available on Amazon Kindle at that time.
 Here is that result: Approximately 3.4 million.

-To give some additional perspective to this number, Smashwords has an ebook catalogue of 386,782 ebooks as of today, which is a number that pales when compared to Kindle’s catalogue.
+To give some additional perspective to this number, Smashwords has an ebook catalog of around 400,000 ebooks, which is a number that pales when compared to Kindle’s catalog.

 What chance does your ebook have in a market that is increasing by a million per year?